 At the beginning of the semester, students are provided with a written course outline describing the expectations, content and evaluation for each course.
 Course Outlines are posted on the school website.

-Students are informed of the types of assignments and tests that they should expect and are told how their final grade is calculated.
+Students are informed of the types of assignments, tasks and evaluations that they should expect and are told how their final grade is calculated.
+The weighting of the different tasks and evaluations will vary from course to course.